GSA/ficam-playbooks/_playbooks/playbooks-dw.md

 A digital worker helps the General Services Administration gather data on COVID-19.
 -	The digital worker is unattended, uses a standard system account, and has internal and external network access.
 -	The digital worker pulls data from public state government websites to aggregate and populate a Geographic Information System map.
--	The output isn’t decision critical and provides insights with no actions.
+-	The output isn’t decision critical and provides insights with no actions.<br><br>

 **Table 17.
 Low Case Study Digital Worker Impact Evaluation Matrix**